If there's a Rapture and no billboard announces it, has the world really ended?

 Camping's home phone number has been disconnected.

-A woman answering the door at Camping's house Monday said he was not seeing anyone and
+A woman answering the door at Camping's house Monday said he was not seeing anyone and politely closed the door.

 The End of the World notwithstanding, 2010 tax returns show the Oakland-based nonprofit now has assets of more than $104.8 million, up more than $30 million from the year before.